 The fuel used by blasting a vehicle's air conditioning has been well studied in cars, though the literature is sparse for trucks.
 Consumer Reports has the definitive test for Honda Accords: they drove one at 65 mph while running the A/C, and determined that the air conditioner cut into fuel mileage by 3%.
 Interestingly, they also tried running the Honda at 65 mph with the windows rolled down, and found the effect on fuel usage was “not measurable.”

-Past estimates for the impact of A/C on fuel use have ranged wildly, reaching as much as 30%.
+Past estimates for the impact of A/C on fuel use have ranged wildly, reaching as much as 30%, according to the SAE.
 While the exact fuel impact for trucks isn't quite clear, it definitely exists, and 3% is likely the floor for a truck's air conditioner's impact on fuel economy.
 Limiting it will save fuel.

 Granted, this measure may simply not be worth the driver suffering through sweltering heat, even if they can open the windows or opt for a portable 12V-battery-powered air conditioning unit.
 Drivers will do a lot for improved fuel savings, but ditching their A/C might be a bridge too far.
 In fact, UPS is under scrutiny for not even offering A/C in their delivery trucks, despite 110 degree heat in some regions.